kmnhan/erlabpy/docs/source/user-guide/index.rst

    :class: warning

    The user guide is incomplete.
-For the full list of packages and modules provided by ERLabPy, see :doc:`reference`.
+For the full list of packages and modules provided by ERLabPy, see :doc:`../reference`.

 This section contains some examples for getting started with ARPES data analysis and visualization.